All Episodes

 England's second city, also known for being very Islamic and Indian as well.

-Where the people have been most repressed and downtrodden.
+Like, where the people have been most repressed and downtrodden.

-Well, I mean, that makes more sense really because, you know, obviously Birmingham, people have been pushed out of the areas that they used to live in, ancestrally speaking.
+Well, I mean, that makes more sense, really, because, you know, obviously Birmingham, people have been pushed out of the areas that they used to live in, ancestrally speaking.

-People in Epping and Essex more generally are much further along than the rest of the country and that's because a lot of them are exiled from London.
+People in Epping and Essex more generally are much further along than the rest of the country, and that's because a lot of them are exiled from London.

 They've seen the change that's happened.

-And this is a natural reaction to that as well as this being an extension of the protests against migration and the migrant hotels in particular.
+And this is a natural reaction to that, as well as this being an extension of the protests against migration and the migrant hotels in particular.

 Here's another one here.

-here just the endless decades long what I would even go further than that and say there's been a concerted effort to attack the native British people for the benefit of foreigners who do us harm.
+I would even go further than that and say there's been a concerted effort to attack the native British people for the benefit of foreigners who do us harm.

-And this is in many ways a rejection of that and a very sort of, I suppose, polite way of doing it, a way in which no one's going to be strongly disapproving of this and saying this is terrible.
+And this is, in many ways, a rejection of that and a very sort of, I suppose, polite way of doing it, a way in which no one's going to be strongly disapproving of this and saying this is terrible.

 Well, they will.